flutter/website/src/docs/release/breaking-changes/use-maxLengthEnforcement-instead-of-maxLengthEnforced.md

-_If you don't use the `maxLength` or `maxLengthEnforced` properties in a `TextField`, `TextFormField`, or `CupertinoTextField`, or you don't care about the truncation behavior of an eidtable text field, you can stop reading._
+_If you don't use the `maxLength` or `maxLengthEnforced` properties in a `TextField`, `TextFormField`, or `CupertinoTextField`, or you don't care about the truncation behavior of an editable text field, you can stop reading._

 To control the behavior of `maxLength` in the `LengthLimitingTextInputFormatter`,